 Can you tell which sports these represent?
 Heather's students did all sorts of sports - three shown below.

-Select an activity such as bicycling, skiing, dancing, or playing ball, and list:
+Select an activity such as bicycling, skiing, dancing, or playing ball,

 1) the objects or equipment used for this activity

 2) the sounds related to the activity

 3) the movement or speed of the activity